-5.1 ANALYSIS AND EVALUATION OF ALTERNATIVES
+5.2 ANALYSIS AND EVALUATION OF ALTERNATIVES

 As discussed above, each transit EA will have to assess planning and design alternatives.
 Within the list of planning alternatives, preferred corridors and technologies will be selected.
-Design alternatives will focus on location within the selected corridors and right of way features in the context of the selected technology.
+Design alternatives will focus on location within the selected corridors and right-of-way features in the context of the selected technology.
 The analysis and evaluation of all alternatives will be subject to an initial screening, followed by a more thorough evaluation.

-5.1.1 Screening of Planning Alternatives
+5.2.1 Screening of Planning Alternatives

-The EA Act requires a proponent to consider all reasonable alternatives.
-For the purposes of this ToR and the subsequent EA's, all alternatives must be able to address key project objectives as identified in key approved planning documents (see section 1.3) and consistent with the proponent's policies and standards.
+The OEAA requires a proponent to consider all reasonable alternatives.
+For the purposes of this ToR and the subsequent IEA, all alternatives must be able to address key project objectives as identified in key approved planning documents (see section 1.3) and consistent with the proponent's policies and standards.
 The preliminary screening criteria for planning and design alternatives have been developed in consultation with key stakeholders and agencies, as well as the public.
-This ToR will allow for additional refinements to the screening criteria (documented in Appendix C) during the individual EA's.
+This ToR will allow for additional refinements to the screening criteria (documented in Appendix C) during the IEA.

-Therefore, all alternatives listed in this ToR as well as others that may be suggested during the EAs must satisfy all screening criteria.
+Therefore, all alternatives listed in this ToR as well as others that may be suggested during the IEA must satisfy all screening criteria.
 Only those alternatives that meet these minimum project requirements will be subjected to further analysis.

-5.1.2 Evaluation of Planning Alternatives
+5.2.2 Evaluation of Planning Alternatives

 After the various planning alternatives are generated, the alternatives which pass the initial screening process will be carried to the evaluation stage.
 The advantages and disadvantages of the various alternatives will be compared based on criteria that address all facets of the environment.
 As part of the consultation process for this ToR, preliminary criteria and indicators have been developed (see Appendix C).
-Similar to the screening criteria, this ToR will allow for additional refinements to the criteria and indicators during the individual EA's.
-Any changes and the rationale for the change will form part of the EA's documentation.
+Similar to the screening criteria, this ToR will allow for additional refinements to the criteria and indicators during the IEA.
+Any changes and the rationale for the change will form part of the IEA documentation.